RAbeyrathna/T1A3-Workout-Tracker/README.md

 #### Creating an Exercise

+After entering the *Exercise submenu*, you can select *Create an Exercise* to create a custom exercise record.

-Upon entering the *Create* function, you'll be prompted to enter the name of the exercise you are creating.
+You'll be prompted to enter the name of the exercise you would like to create.

 The exercise name must be at least **3 characters long** and **cannot** be a number.

 You will then be prompted to add your current PB weight for that exercise.
 This value must be a number which will automatically be turned into a float if it is not one already.